 If we are there to do maintenance and we don’t have to come inside your home to get to the equipment, we are asking homeowners to adjust the thermostat for us so we can do the system maintenance without entering the home.
 We will not be shaking hands and will keep our distance from customers.

 Tankless water heaters are energy-efficient, have low maintenance costs, and are reasonably durable.
 But just like any appliance, they’re not completely immune to issues.
 From time to time, they may present with minor problems, such as having no hot water, or not firing.
+Tankless water heaters, also known as demand-type or instantaneous water heaters, provide hot water only as it is needed.
+They don’t produce the standby energy losses associated with storage water heaters, which can save you money.

 If your tankless water heater isn’t performing up to par here’s what you should check.

 How many appliances am I running at once?
 If you’re running the dishwasher, doing a load of towels, and showering at the same time, chances are you’re just running your water heater to its limits.
 Choose which hot water activity you need right now, turn off the others, and restart your unit.
 Many times, this is just due to too many faucets being run at once, like your shower and the kitchen sink.
+For example, taking a shower and running the dishwasher at the same time can stretch a tankless water heater to its limit.
+To overcome this problem, you can install two or more tankless water heaters, connected in parallel for simultaneous demands of hot water.
+You can also install separate tankless water heaters for appliances — such as a clothes washer or dishwater — that use a lot of hot water in your home.

 Am I reaching my minimum flow rate?
 The minimum flow rate is the amount of water (in gallons) the tankless unit needs flowing through every minute to produce hot water.
 If you’re asking for less than the minimum flow rate, the unit is probably shutting off as a safety measure.
 Increase the flow out of your faucet and wait to see if the water heats up.
+Tankless water heaters must be able to sense water flow in order to initiate operation.
+Most models will operate with flow rates as low as 0.5 gallons per minute.
+This is the lowest minimum flow rate in the industry and is an important benefit.

 Is something plugged up?
 Check your vents and air intake channels for blockages.
 Lucky for you, most tankless water heaters have notification systems that tell you if you have a blocked exhaust vent somewhere.
 Make sure everything—inside and outside—is free of blockages, dust bunnies, or other debris.
 Dirty burners are also a source of blockage.
 Make sure they’re clean!